DesignSafe-CI/training-OpenSees-on-DesignSafe/Docs_MD/SLURM_Input.md

 - More cores = higher parallelism, but also higher memory use.
 - For memory-heavy jobs, consider using **fewer cores per node** to allocate more memory per core.

-_Note_: Many TACC systems have 56 cores per node.
+_Note_: Different TACC systems have different cores per node.

 :::